greenelab/deep-review/all-sections.md

 state (Recurrent Neural Networks, Long Short Term Memory Networks)[@HRXii6Ni].
 This may be a particular area of opportunity for deep neural networks.
-The ability to discover relevant sequences of events from large number of trajectories requires powerful and flexible feature construction methods - an area at which deep neural networks tend to excel.
+The ability to discover relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods - an area at which deep neural networks tend to excel.